tidymodels/tidymodels.org/learn/work/sparse-matrix/index.html.md

 ## Example data

 The data we will be using in this article is a larger sample of the [small_fine_foods](https://modeldata.tidymodels.org/reference/small_fine_foods.html) data set from the [modeldata](https://modeldata.tidymodels.org) package.
-Data was downloaded from <https://snap.stanford.edu/data/web-FineFoods.html>, slides down to 100,000 rows, tokenized and saved as a sparse matrix.
-Data has been saved as [reviews.rds](reviews.rds) and code to generate this data set is found at [generate-data.R](generate-data.R).
+Data was downloaded from <https://snap.stanford.edu/data/web-FineFoods.html>, sliced down to 100,000 rows, tokenized, and saved as a sparse matrix.
+Data has been saved as [reviews.rds](reviews.rds) and the code to generate this data set is found at [generate-data.R](generate-data.R).
 This file takes up around 1MB compressed, and around 12MB once loaded into R.

 This data set is encoded as a sparse matrix from the Matrix package.
 We are using this data for this article because if we were to turn it into a dense matrix it would take up 3GB which is a considerable size.